Ontica/Empiria.Extensions/Services/README.md

-﻿# Empiria Use Cases Framework
+﻿# Empiria Services Framework

-Provides types to build flexible and configurable use cases (a.k.a. application services or business cases), running on a secured and transactionable infrastructure.
+Provides types to build flexible and configurable services like use cases (a.k.a. application services or business cases), running on a secured and transactionable infrastructure.

 ## License